Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 An IUD is a form of birth control that is inserted into your uterus.
 It may or may not contain hormones.
 An IUD prevents pregnancy by making it difficult for a fertilized egg to implant in your uterus.

 While IUDs are a good form of birth control for some, they can cause cramping, irregular periods, and heavier periods than normal.
-Your doctor can discuss whether an IUD is a good option for you, or help you make a decision about removal if you’re experiencing serious cramps from yours.
+Your doctor can discuss whether an IUD is a good option for you, or help you make a decision about removal if you’re experiencing serious menstrual cramps from yours.

 Polycystic Ovary Syndrome (PCOS)